 When creating a Product Display Ad on Amazon, you can target a specific product or relevant category.
 We wrote a whole article about how to use Product Display Ads here.

 As you can see, AdWords and Amazon share the same ad types with a few key differences.
 Now, let’s take a look at how Google and Amazon rank these ads.

 We covered the difference between how Google and Amazon rank their ads in a previous post on Amazon SEO, but to review:

 Amazon and Google have different goals in mind when ranking ads.
 Because Google and Amazon customers are in different stages of the sales funnel, Amazon tries its best to convert and Google tries to grab attention.

 Google Ranks Clickable Ads Higher

 Google prioritizes Click-Through-Rate (CTR).
 CTR is how Google decides what a quality ad is.
-AdWords reward the most clickable ads because that’s how Google makes its revenue.
-Since AdWords’ advertisers have to pay for every one of their ads that are clicked on, Google further incentivizes to serve that ad more often.
+AdWords rewards the most clickable ads because that’s how Google makes its revenue.

 Amazon Ranks Profitable Ads Higher